suyash612/data-science-portfolio/Search-engine-for-Q&A/README.md

 ## Dataset
 StackSample dataset from kaggle was used in this implementation and it contains 10% of Stack Overflow Q&A : https://www.kaggle.com/datasets/stackoverflow/stacksample

+## High Level Design
+The most important fields to find the similar question are the Title and the Body of the questions.
+In this implementation, we will consider only the title of the questions from the data store.
+We check combined similarity using keyword search as well as semantic similarity.
+Tech Stack :
+  - ElasticSearch for storing the questions repository and retrieving top similar questions, to the query question
+  - Universal Sentence Encoder (USE) for generating title vectors/embeddings
+  - Docker for containerisation of the application
+  - Flask for creating a web app of the solution